coldrift/itc-js/README.md

 There are 3 basic operations over a stamp:

-**fork** The fork operation allows the cloning of the causal past of a stamp, resulting in a pair of stamps that
+**fork** The fork operation allows cloning of the causal past of a stamp, resulting in a pair of stamps that share causal past.

 **event** An event operation adds a new event to the event component, so that if _s1_ results from _event(a)_ the causal ordering is such that s < s1.
 This action does a strict advance in the partial order such